Nicolasopf/Bobots/dirtyTalker/README.md

 ## Features
 * Tag random person and insult every X time: 50%
 * Send image with insult: ❌
-* Enter voice channel and give the insult to some person with the google translator / voice related.
+* Enter voice channel and give the insult to some person with the google translator / voice related: ❌

 ## How to install
 Install node js